-Minimum standards for cover include an 18-inch infiltration layer and a 6-inch topsoil layer to support vegetative growth.
-The final cover system must have a permeability less than or equal to that of the bottom liner, or no greater than $1 \times 10^{-5}$ centimeters per second (cm/s).
-As part of the engineering design, geotechnical assessments of the CCR materials in the surface impoundment will be performed.
-A typical final cover system will have sufficient topsoil to support vegetative growth and minimize erosion.
+Minimum standards for cover include an 18-inch infiltration layer and a 6-inch erosion layer (e.g., earthen material, or topsoil) to support vegetative growth.
+The final cover system must have a permeability less than or equal to that of the bottom liner, or no greater than 1 x $10^{-5}$ centimeters per second (cm/s), whichever is less.
+As part of the engineering design, a geotechnical evaluation of the CCR materials in the surface impoundment will be completed.
+A typical final cover system will have a minimum 6-inch erosion layer to support vegetative growth and minimize erosion.

-A cross section of a typical, compliant final cover system is shown in Figure 1.
+A cross section of a typical, compliant final cover system is shown below.

-Figure 1: Typical CCR Unit Cap
+Typical CCR Unit Cap